-UIS offers a variety of network storage solutions to fit the needs of our community.
-Find the best solution for your specific case by examining the features and limits of each solution.
+UIS offers a variety of network storage solutions to fit the needs of our community, including BOX, Google Drive, and Amazon Web Services.

 Storage Use Cases at GU:

 With this email I want to express my sincere appreciation for the opportunity to use the access to remote data storage.
 I coordinate a group of investigators that use electrophysiological recordings to study the function and dysfunction of neurons in the central nervous system and the possibility to achieve a safe and permanent data storage is of great value to our research.
 In addition the remote location provides a one stop place where everyone in our team knows where the critical data we are using to write papers and grant proposal can be found.
 This facilitates very much supervision of graduate students and postdoctoral fellow and the collaboration between my team and that of other collaborators on campus that are located in different buildings.